Amazones Power: Critical reception

 The Financial Times review by David Honigmann positively contrasted the album with the band's debut, stating that on the first album Liam Farrell had "submerged the women's voices... in a fidgety, cluttered sound world", whilst the new album at its best "recaptures not just the energy but also the clarity of [the band's] early live sets."

 Lists

 Amazones Power was placed in several 2020 mid-year best music lists from publications:

 Track listing

-Track listing and credits are taken from the album's liner notes.

 Credits and personnel

 Credits are adapted from the album's liner notes.